Organic and unhomogenised milk directory

 While supermarkets compete over the price of milk, farmers step out of the ring and compete with quality.

 Ever since dairy deregulation, farmers have been able to bottle their own milk.
 And due to the milk war, many more have begun.
 But they're not just creating a product—it’s a matter of survival.

 Farmers can’t afford to produce milk selling at unsustainable prices.

 Coles began the milk war on Australia Day in 2011, pricing its private label milk at $1 per litre.
 The result?
 Farmers received lower farm gate prices, and over 140 Queensland dairy farmers left the industry.
-In contrast, Coles reported record profits and its CEO received $15 million annually.
+In contrast, Coles reported record profits and its CEO receives $15 million annually.

 Woolworths followed suit, reducing the price of their milk, and suggested their hand was forced.
 They even created a new brand, stamped with the faces of local dairy farmers.
 Is this milk good and fair?
 Ask yourself, who owns the trademark and processor?
 Where is the milk distributed?
 During contract renewal, are the farmers replaceable?
 So who wields the power?
 Woolworths are crying crocodile tears while milking private label profits.

 Next time you're at the supermarket, take a look at the dairy shelf.
 You'll see a cacophony of brands, manufactured by only four multinational corporations: Fonterra (New Zealand), Kirin (Japan), Lactalis (France) and Saputo (Canada).
 While the packaging spruiks health claims, the contents are often sugar-rich, and taste like disappointment.

 So you see there’s much more to farmhouse milk than deliciousness—although it really is!
 Say goodbye to mediocre and say hello to flavour!
 Because more people are discovering milk from small, local dairies, as time passes, more farmers will join.